 - Slow and irregular heartbeat

-Long-term effects of Oxycodone
+Long-term Effects of Oxycodone

-Regular use of Oxycodone may cause the results listed below.
+The regular use of Oxycodone may cause the results listed below.

 - Dental problems

 - Swelling in the arms or legs

 - Mood swings or changes

 - Reduced in sex drive and decreased the level of testosterone in males and menstrual issues in females may occur

 If the person suddenly stops taking medication of oxycodone they may tend to develop withdrawal symptoms.
 Below are the certain common oxycodone withdrawal symptoms:-